In this post, we will discuss what is Locomotive Boiler? And Its Definition, Parts, Working, Advantages, and Application of Locomotive Boiler.

 4. Fire brick arch

-5. Boiler tubes
+5. Boiler Tubes

 They are the fire tubes through which the hot exhaust gases pass and exchange the heat with the surrounding water.

 According to its name, it is a box in which the smoke of the burnt fuel after passing through the fire tubes gets collected.
-From there it exhausted in the environment by the chimney.
+From there it is exhausted in the environment by the chimney.

-7. Blast pipe
+7. Blast Pipe

 It is pipe provided above the steam engine.
 The exhaust steam passes through this blast pipe.
 It is used to create the artificial draft that pushes the smoke out through the chimney and creates suction for the hot exhaust gases.
 The suction created allows the hot exhaust gases to move forward through the fire tubes.